CounterHack/mandrake/README.md

 build environment (i.e., `cargo`), and just use it right from the source tree.
 So far, we haven't really done any fancy releases.

-For the remainder, of this README, we will assume you are executing using a `mandrake` binary.
+For the remainder of this README, we will assume you are executing using a `mandrake` binary.
 You can just as easily use `cargo run --` anywhere you see `mandrake`.

 Mandrake has two modes, implemented as subcommands - `code` and `elf`.
 Run Mandrake with `--help` to see the full options: